-Gaffs and nets used to boat or land a fish must not exceed 2.44 meters (8 feet) in overall length.
+Gaffs (including flying gaffs), tail snares and nets used to boat or land a fish must not exceed 2.44 meters (8 feet) in overall length.
+In the case of tail snares, overall length is defined as the distance from the beginning of the handle to the apex of the snare when loaded.
 This limitation does not apply when fishing from a bridge, pier or other high stationary structure.
 The use of a flying gaff is not permitted.
 Only a single hook is permitted on any gaff.
 Harpoons or lances are prohibited.
 A rope or any extension cannot be attached to the gaff.